LeonidasRQ/X-Men-Mutant-DNA-Checker/README.md

 ## Description

 This project was created for helping Magneto to recruit new mutants for fighting the X-men.
-It will allow Magneto the analyze the candidate's DNA for checking if its a mutant of not.
+It will allow Magneto to analyze the candidate's DNA for checking if its a mutant of not.

 ![Mutant Checker API Architecture](images/mutant_checker_architecture.png)